 Pregnancy Problems

 The hormonal changes during pregnancy can increase the risk of gum diseases.
 During pregnancy, advanced gum disease has been linked with premature birth and malnourished newborns.
-Hence it becomes vital for expecting mothers to practice good oral hygiene and prevent significant issues.
+Hence, it becomes vital for expecting mothers to practice good oral hygiene in Houston, TX, and to prevent significant issues.

 Alzheimer Disease